Samuel Ruddy

 Representative Matters

-- Representing health plans in litigation against out-of-network providers regarding billing practices and reimbursement rates.
+- Representing health plans in litigation and arbitration matters regarding reimbursement rates and provider billing practices.

 - Defending managed care organizations against ERISA breach of fiduciary duty claims alleging health benefit claims overpayments.

-- Representing a nursing home in an administrative appeal challenging a state Inspector General audit adjustment to the home’s per diem Medicaid rate.
+- Representing a nursing home in appeals challenging a state Inspector General’s audit adjustment to the home’s per diem Medicaid rate.

-- Advising health plans on compliance with mental health parity laws and regulations.
+- Counseling health plans on compliance with mental health parity laws and regulations.

-- Counseling managed care organizations and a national health care provider on compliance with federal No Surprises Act regulations.
+- Counseling managed care organizations, health care providers, and patient advocates on federal No Surprises Act regulations.

 Sam's Insights